Particular/docs.particular.net/nservicebus/messaging/databus/index.md

 ---
 title: DataBus
-summary: How to handle messages that are too large to be sent by a transport
+summary: How to handle messages that are too large to be sent by a transport natively
 component: Core
-reviewed: 2018-04-22
+reviewed: 2019-01-27
 tags:
  - DataBus
 redirects: